 - If using an ice water bath, don’t let it thicken too much or else it will be hard to pour into containers.

-- Panna Cotta is freezer friendly!
+- Panna cotta is freezer friendly!
 After they’ve set in the fridge, you can wrap them very tightly in plastic wrap and put in the freeze for up to a month.
 Let defrost in the fridge before serving.

 I’ll take all the limoncello please!
 This sounds so good and looks absolutely delicious!